tobega/tailspin-v0/TailspinReference.md

 There is a special unit, `"1"`, to define a scalar number.
 Scalars can be multiplied with other units, leaving the other unit unchanged on the result.

-* Comparing a measure to an untyped number (with the untyped number in the matcher) will work.
 * Comparing measures with a measure of the same unit works.
+* Comparing scalars and untyped numbers works.
-* Comparing a measure to a measure of different unit is an error.
+* Comparing a measure to a measure of different unit, or to an untyped number, is an error.
 If you need to do this, first type match on the unit, e.g. `<"m" ?($ <=3"m">)>`.
-* An untyped number can be compared to a scalar when the scalar is in the matcher.

 When the resulting measure of arithmetic between measures cannot be inferred, you will need to parenthesize the expression and provide the new measure, e.g. `(4"J" + 3 "N m")"J"`

+The message `::raw` can be used on a measure to get the magnitude without the unit.

 ### Range literal
 A range literal produces a [stream](#streams) of numbers.
 They are specified by a start, an end and